Free City incident: Aftermath

-It was a disaster in which the Korean Independence Army suffered enormous losses due to the communist power struggle between the Irkuts faction and the Shanghai faction.
+It was a disaster in which the Korean Independence Army suffered enormous losses due to the communist power struggle between the Irkutsk faction and the Shanghai faction.
 The extent of casualties varies depending on the data.
-Data shows 36 deaths, 864 prisoners, and 59 missing, while other data records 272 deaths, 31 drownings, 250 missing, and 917 prisoners.
+Some data shows 36 deaths, 864 prisoners, and 59 missing, while other data records 272 deaths, 31 drownings, 250 missing, and 917 prisoners.
 These disarmed independence fighters dispersed escaped Free City, and returned to Manchuria.
 The prisoners were incorporated into the Bolshevik Revolutionary Army.
 In addition, following Kalandarishvili's order, Ji Cheong-cheon moved to Irkutsk with Hong Beom-do.
 They formed the Korean Revolutionary Army in August 1921 with Oh Hamuk and others.
 In October of the same year, he took office as principal of the Goryeo Revolutionary Military School.
 Around April 1922, the Soviet authorities arrested Ji Cheong-cheon for questioning the school's education policy.
 Still, he was released through the Provisional Government's efforts in July of the same year.

 This incident led to the disintegration of the Korean Independence Corps, and Seo-il, who organized the Korean Independence Corps, took responsibility for this incident and committed suicide in Misan two months later.
 At that time, some independence fighters such as Yi Beom-seok and Kim Hong-il remained in Manchuria instead of going to Iman, Russia, and Kim Jwa-jin went to Iman and returned to Manchuria, so he was able to preserve his troops.

 Afterward, the conflict between the Shanghai faction of the Korean Communist Party and the Irkutsk faction of the Koryo Communist Party intensified.
 When the Comintern recommended reconciliation and unification but failed, they were forcibly disbanded.
 The Corburo under the Far East General Bureau was installed in December 1922 to unify the Korean communist forces.